MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/5-exercise-write-code-that-uses-service-bus-queues.md

     ```

 1. Save the **privatemessagesender/Program.cs** file using either the **...** icon, or the accelerator key (<kbd>Ctrl+S</kbd> on Windows and Linux, <kbd>Cmd+S</kbd> on macOS).
-2. Select **...** in the right corner, and click **Close Editor** to close the editor.
+1. Select **...** in the right corner, and select **Close Editor** to close the editor.

 ## Send a message to the queue

 1. To run the component that sends a message about a sale, run the following command in Cloud Shell.
 The first line ensures that you are in the correct path.

     ```bash
     cd ~/mslearn-connect-services-together/implement-message-workflows-with-service-bus/src/start